gtuck/DroneCamp-Day4/slides.md

 ---

-# Wrap-Up & Reflection
+# Wrap-Up & Reflection & Preview of Day 5 (Competition Day)
-🕗 11:40 – 11:55 a.m.
+🕗 11:40 – 12:00 p.m.

 Teams discuss:
 - Which missions are strongest?
 - Which missions need more work?
+- What to expect
 - Plan coding vs. piloted strategy for tomorrow
-- Team practice goals for Day 5
+- Team goals for Competition Day

----

-# Preview of Day 5 - Competition Day
-🕗 11:55 – 12:00 p.m.

-- What to expect
-- Team roles reminders
-- Final tips